the short version

 Honors Weekend and Yoder Scholars competition

 The Yoder Scholars competition allows students eligible for the honors scholarship to compete for full-tuition scholarships, EMU’s highest academic award.
-To compete, students must meet the honors qualifications and apply to EMU by November 1.
+To compete, students must meet the honors qualifications and apply to EMU.
 Yoder Scholars will be chosen based on essay question responses, interviews and interaction during the honors weekend.